Galley Restoration 2012

 Drawing of dish rinsing pan.
 The tapered sides match the walls of the sink.

 The replica rinsing pan installed in the sink.
-Post war the scullery sink was replaced with a split sink (dirty and rinse) eliminating these pans.
+Post war the scullery sinks were often replaced with a split sink (dirty and rinse) eliminating these pans.
+Pampanito never had this modification.

 The scullery sink with replacement (new old stock) handles.
 They very closely match the original handles in the galley (12 spline, 1/2").
 We store them in the galley when not in use to keep visitors from operating the sink.